claratian/wikipedia-pageviews/README.md

         ...
 ```

-### Usage Tips

-- Month or week ranges before 2015-10-10 (as of the time this document is being written) or after the current date will not have page view data available.

 ### Design decisions/assumptions
 - An input week can start from any date and includes that date and the following 6 days, whereas an input month must be a specific calendar month (2023-08, 2023-07, etc instead of 2023-07-05 through 2023-08-05).